reactjs/react.dev/src/content/learn/extracting-state-logic-into-a-reducer.md

 }
 ```

-You would also update the `Messenger` component to read the message for the currently selected contact:
+You would also update the `Messenger` Component to read the message for the currently selected contact:

 ```js
 const message = state.messages[state.selectedId];